marqo-ai/getting_started_marqo_cloud/ChatBotQuickstart.md

 If you are using GPT4 then it will do a lot better with the function calls and hallucinate a lot less in the responses.

+Have a look in `./example_data/texts/` to see what sort of data was indexed and thus what things you can expect to be able to ask the chatbot about.

 ### Customise